Shashwat-19/SmartCar-Care/README.md

 ## **Overview**

-**SmartCarCare** is a simple and efficient car service management system built using Java.
-It allows users to:
+**SmartCarCare** is a comprehensive car service management system built using Java.
+It enables users to:
-- Enter and store car details such as registration number, model, and owner name.
+- Register and maintain car details, such as registration number, model, and owner information.
-- Schedule car services such as Car Wash, Oil Change, or Full Service with calculated costs.
+- Schedule car services like Car Wash, Car Paint, or Full Service with predefined costs.
-- Maintain a service history log for tracking previous services.
+- Track and view service history for easy reference.

-This program demonstrates **object-oriented programming** principles, custom methods, and input validation while providing a clean console-based interface with enhanced user experience.
+The system employs **object-oriented programming** concepts, a user-friendly console interface, and robust input validation to ensure seamless operation.

 ---

 ## **Features**

-1. **Car Details Management**
+1. **Car Registration**
-   - Input and display car details, including registration number, car model, and owner name.
+   - Add car details, including registration number, model, and owner name.
+   - Ensure uniqueness of car entries using a `Set`.

 2. **Service Scheduling**
-   - Schedule services for the car, including:
+   - Book car services:
      - Car Wash: ₹500
-     - Oil Change: ₹1500
+     - Car Paint: ₹2000
-     - Full Service: ₹3000
+     - Full Service: ₹5000
-   - Display service costs dynamically.
+   - Automatically calculate and display the cost for each service.

-3. **Service History Log**
+3. **Service History**
-   - Maintain a log of scheduled services, showing service type and cost.
+   - Maintain a comprehensive log of all scheduled services.
+   - View past service records categorized by car registration numbers.

-4. **Robust Input Validation**
+4. **Robust Input Handling**
-   - Prevents invalid inputs during menu selection and ensures user-friendly interaction.
+   - Validate user input to prevent invalid entries during menu navigation and form submissions.

-5. **Clean Console UI**
+5. **Enhanced Console Design**
-   - Uses ANSI color codes for a visually appealing user interface.
+   - Incorporates ANSI color codes for an aesthetically pleasing user interface.

 ---

 ## **Technologies Used**

 - **Programming Language:** Java
-- **Concepts Demonstrated:** OOP (Object-Oriented Programming), Generics, Input Validation, Data Storage (ArrayList)
+- **Key Concepts:** OOP, Data Storage (ArrayList, HashSet), Input Validation, Console UI Design

 ---

 ## **How to Run**

 1. **Prerequisites**
-   - Install the latest version of [Java JDK](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html).
+   - Download and install the latest version of [Java JDK](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html).
-   - Set up `javac` and `java` in your environment path.
+   - Configure `javac` and `java` in your system's environment path.

 2. **Run the Code**
-   - Copy the code into a file named `ServiceInt.java`.
+   - Save the code in a file named `ServiceInt.java`.
-   - Open a terminal/command prompt and navigate to the directory containing the file.
+   - Open a terminal or command prompt and navigate to the file directory.
    - Compile the program:
      ```bash
      javac ServiceInt.java